daveyarwood/blog.djy.io/src/_drafts/fixing-timing-issues-in-tests.md

 # The premise

-Let's say you're writing some tests that describe the behavior of something asynchronous.
+Let's say you need to write some tests about the behavior of something asynchronous.
 Imagine that you have a worker process that consumes messages from a queue and uses them to update some state, and you want to test that when you put a message on the queue, the worker ends up receiving the message and doing what it's supposed to do.

-Let's make this more concrete with an example scenario: the state that we're updating is a running tally of votes for users' favorite ice cream flavors.
+Let's make this a little more concrete with an example scenario: the state that we're updating is a running tally of votes for users' favorite ice cream flavors.

 {% highlight kotlin %}
 // e.g. {"butter pecan": 42, "cookie dough": 100}